sersiksl/helloworld-cloud/cloud-gcp/README.md

       e.g. docker push gcr.io/hands-on-helloworld/helloworld-python-app
   ~~~

-4. You should be able to see your new image in the Containr registry (https://console.cloud.google.com/gcr/images/hands-on-helloworld?project=hands-on-helloworld)
+4. You should be able to see your new image in the Container registry (https://console.cloud.google.com/gcr/images/hands-on-helloworld?project=hands-on-helloworld)

 ![GCP Container Registry](images/gcp-containerregistry.png)